Documentation

 // use useViewerDispatch to update viewer state

-const dispatch: any = useViewerDispatch();
+const dispatch = useViewerDispatch();

 function clickHandler() {